 Electrical Panels and Circuit Breakers

 The inspection of electrical panels is a critical aspect of fire risk assessment.
-Inspectors ensure that circuit breakers are functioning correctly and not overloaded, which is essential for preventing electrical fires related to electrical distribution.
+Inspectors ensure that circuit breakers are functioning correctly and not overloaded, essential for preventing electrical fires related to electrical distribution.

-A properly maintained panel reduces the risk of overheating and ensures that the electrical system operates safely.
+An adequately maintained panel reduces the risk of overheating and ensures that the electrical system operates safely.

 Outlets and Switches